- Bedrooms: 1

 Quiet, secluded, luxurious traditional North Norfolk Brick & Flint Cosy Holiday Cottage, one double bedroom with pretty courtyard garden, wi-fi, piano and parking in the centre of the Georgian market town of Holt.
 Self-catering.

 No.8 has been lovingly restored and probably dates back to the early 1800s.
-Exposed beams, wooden floors, thick wool carpets, solid oak worktops, Welmar Piano with lovely tone, comfy sofa & armchair, Wi-Fi, washing machine, Neff electric cooker/gas hob, wine cooler.
+Exposed beams, wooden floors, thick wool carpets, solid oak worktops, Welmar Piano with lovely tone, comfy sofa & armchair, Wi-Fi, dishwasher, washing machine, Neff electric cooker/gas hob, wine cooler.
 Sony TV/DVD, Sony Digital Radio and CD player.

 Walk-in double shower, constant hot water, gas central heating and double glazing throughout.